Analytic233/GAS-attack/README.md

 - `Tbit`
 - `Tenc`

-These values are computed directly from the formulas used in the paper's analysis rather than from a long experimental run.
+These values are computed directly from the formulas used in the paper's analysis .

-Printed precision follows the paper's table style:

-- `p` is printed with 4 decimal places
-- `Teg`, `Ts`, `Tbit`, and `Tenc` are printed with 1 decimal place

 ## Table 6